 - In the upper-right corner of the workspace, select +.
 A blank datasheet for the Proof Test appears. - 4.
-As needed, enter values in the available fields. - In the upper-right corner of the datasheet, select https://www.select The Proof Test is created.
+As needed, enter values in the available fields.

 Apply a Proof Test Template and a Proof Test Task to a Proof Test